The Future (From Ashes to New album): Writing

-In previous From Ashes to New works, keyboardist Matt Brandyberry primarily wrote the band's songs.
+In previous From Ashes to New works, keyboardist and rapper Matt Brandyberry primarily wrote the band's songs.
 However, on The Future, the rest of the band joined Brandyberry and contributed to the writing stage.
 Case mentioned to MusicExistence that he believed that From Ashes to New had a quarter of the album done before he and Madiro joined the band as their new members.

 Recording

 From Ashes to New recorded The Future alongside Grant McFarland and Carson Slovak at Atrium Audio.
 McFarland and Slovak were co-writers and co-producers of the band's previous album Day One.
 For The Future, the duo was joined by producer Nicholas Furlong who was a co-writer of "Nowhere to Run".

 Promotion

 On February 1, 2018, the lyric video for the band's first single "Crazy" was released.
 A month later, a music video for "Crazy" came out on March 3.
 From Ashes to New's second single "Broken" debuted with a lyric video on March 9 before the release of The Future on April 20.
 An accompanying music video for "Broken" premiered on August 14 months after The Future came out.